syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% highlight vb.net %}
 [VB]

-'Load the image from disk
+'Loads the image from disk

 Dim img As PdfImage = PdfImage.FromFile("AdventureCycle.jpg")

-'Draw the image to the PDF page
+'Draws the image to the PDF page

 page.Graphics.DrawImage(img, New RectangleF(176, 0, 390, 130))